The new 3.1 release of the GLG Toolkit introduces

 Changed error message dialogs on Windows to use timers to avoid threading problems.
 Added the GlgSyncError global configuration variable to aid debugging.

-the gradient rendering and filled dynamics in OpenGL by clipping the
+and filled dynamics in OpenGL by clipping the slow buffer

-slow buffer clearing operations.
-For a scrolling bar graph, it
+clearing operations.
+For a scrolling bar graph, it increased the

 Improved performance of the OpenGL rendering of scaled images.

 WinPrint and SavePostscript actions to